 Round IV – What a learning curve.
 We set the neck at 9˚ but end up with a projected bridge height of 40mm.
 Back apart again.
 Two degrees less, figured out via this taper and angle calculator.

-So we have a slew of more pictures to post.
-They will look out of order, but because the top came off once because of misalignment, then came off again to reset the neck, it looks like quite a muddle.
-We also swapped pegs and made a new bridge.
+The pics are out of order.
+The top came off once because of misalignment, then came off again to reset the neck.
+It looks like quite a muddle.
+We also swapped pegs twice and made a two bridges.
+Sound posts?
+Maybe three.
 Lots of activity.

 *SOLD* to Colin of Philadelphia, wearing a 4-month old set of D’Addario Kaplan Vivo strings.